 Gordon Henderson began his career as parliamentary correspondent for Global TV.
 He produced documentaries for CBC’s The Journal and was the senior field producer at CTV’s W5 before starting 90th Parallel Productions in 1987.
 He was the senior series producer of the celebrated CBC/Radio-Canada series Canada: A People’s History.

-He sits on the board of Opera Atelier and Face the Future, a medical missions foundation.
+Currently, he sits on the board of Face the Future, a medical missions foundation.
+He sat on the boards of Opera Atelier and Tafelmusik Baroque Orchestra and Choir.
 He is past Chair of Dixon Hall, a community service agency in Regent Park.

 For more than a decade he was an instructor with the Journalism department at Toronto’s Ryerson University.
 His novel, Man in the Shadows, which takes place during Confederation, is published by HarperCollins.